-Aggressive treatment of proteinuria (leakage of protein in the urine) with drugs, such as ACE inhibitors and angiotensin receptor blockers, has been effective in slowing the deterioration of renal function in chronic renal failure patients.
+Proteinuria is leakage of protein in the urine.
+Aggressive treatment of proteinuria with drugs, such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers, has been effective in slowing the deterioration of renal function in chronic renal failure patients.

 Do Not Abuse Medications or Illegal Drugs

 Overuse of over-the-counter pain medication and illegal drugs can damage the kidneys.
 Take medications only as directed.

 Chronic kidney disease.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated April 22, 2013.
 Accessed July 2, 2013.

 End-stage renal disease.
 National Institute of Diabetes & Digestive & Kidney Diseases website.
 Available at:

 Updated September 15, 2010.
 Accessed July 2, 2013.

 Arch Int Med.